merizaldero/portafolioXavier/Java/ec.xpd.apcisnomina/README.md

 # Installing sourcecode

-Source code have to be retrieved by
+Sourcecode , once retrieved, have to be built using maven.

+mvn package

 # Installing Database